mugaliraghu/Cognito_app-using-terraform/README.md

 ```t
 terraform apply --auto-approve
 ```
-to verify the resources, open the management console and go to the "cognito" search the name of the userpool that you given while creating terraform code, also check with the App integration in that it will create App clients, go inside that and you will find "Hosted Ui".
+to verify the resources, open the management console and go to the "cognito" search the name of the userpool that you given while creating terraform code.

 ![Screenshot (106)](https://user-images.githubusercontent.com/120295902/235735658-8d887291-8903-4c34-a01c-e623d0a8aaa0.png)

+also check with the App integration in that it will create App clients

 ![Screenshot (104)](https://user-images.githubusercontent.com/120295902/235735667-8992eee2-d7dd-44ab-9702-85e56272d267.png)

+enter "Hosted Ui".to get the application login page

 ![Screenshot (107)](https://user-images.githubusercontent.com/120295902/235735686-00932550-ff20-49eb-b475-e155bbed984b.png)